brodyberg/ReactLearn/README.md

 Know:

+* Build
+* npm install --save foo@1.1.32
+* Bring in Bootstrap, stylesheets etc
+* React bootstrap is compat with only BSv3 stylesheets
 * React is a library not a framework
 * Class vs. Function components
 * How to show a component with React.DOM